 Cyber Security Body of Knowledge (CyBOK) Training Course

-- Grasp the fundamental concepts, definitions, and principles of cyber security.
+- Comprehend the core concepts, definitions, and principles of cyber security.

 - Interactive lectures and discussions.

-- Plenty of exercises and practical activities.
+- Extensive exercises and practical applications.

-- Hands-on implementation in a live-lab environment.
+- Hands-on implementation within a live laboratory environment.

-Course Customization Options
+Customization Options

 Course Outline